 It is important to understand, however, that the foreclosure process involves many phases, with differing implications as to who you would be dealing with and just how good a financial deal you might get.

-The very first phase is known as “preforeclosure.”
-When a house is in preforeclosure, this means that the homeowner has fallen behind in payments and the house is in the early stages of foreclosure (the lender has filed a notice of default or started a lawsuit to officially begin the foreclosure process), but the foreclosure sale has not yet taken place.
+When a house is in preforeclosure, this means that the homeowner has fallen behind in payments and the lender is starting to take action.
+Perhaps the lender has filed a notice of default or started a lawsuit to officially begin the foreclosure process, but the foreclosure sale has not yet taken place.

-During the preforeclosure period, the homeowner generally has a certain amount of time to catch up on past-due mortgage payments plus fees, sell the home to pay off the loan, or work out an alternative to foreclosure, like a mortgage modification, short sale, or deed in lieu of foreclosure.
+During this preforeclosure period, the homeowner typically has a certain amount of time in which to try to catch up on past-due mortgage payments plus fees, sell the home to pay off the loan, or work out an alternative to foreclosure with the lender, like a mortgage modification, short sale, or deed in lieu of foreclosure.

 So, how do you find out about a preforeclosure property?
 This information is, in fact, publicly available, even if the homeowner hasn't listed the property for sale.

 Online services like foreclosures.com or realtytrac.com compile information on homes headed toward foreclosure from public records.
-Their members pay a modest monthly fee (approximately $30–$50) to get the information.
+Expect to pay a monthly fee of approximately $30–$50 to get the information.

 That allows aggressive homebuyers or investors to locate approach the defaulting homeowners to make an offer.